milnak/scoop-bucket/README.md

 MIDI-OX showed invalid install without a personal license added, so if no license is set, registry keys will be set to personal license by default.

+### notepad4.json

+Scoop's notepad2-zufuliu is out of date.
+This is up to date.

 ### portable-build-tools.json

 On a clean (Windows Sandbox) VM, PortableBuildTools.exe wasn't located.
 In post_install, I changed "PortableBuildTools.exe" to "& (Join-Path $dir 'PortableBuildTools.exe')" to fix this issue.